Editing and viewing electronic files with OneDrive

 3. Click on SharePoint or go directly to: https://yourdomain.sharepoint.com.

-4. Click on the + Create site in the upper left corder of the screen.
+4. Click on the + Create site in the upper left corner of the screen.

 5. Choose the desired site type for the team.

-• Site name: enter the name of your site.
+- Site name: enter the name of your site.
+Suggestion: SoftExpert Document.

-• SharePoint automatically generates the site's address (URL), but it is possible to adjust it as needed.
+- Site address (URL): SharePoint automatically generates the site's address (URL), but it is possible to adjust it, if you wish.

 1. Access the Microsoft Entra portal.

-2. In the side panel, click on App registrations.
+2. In the side panel, go to Identity > Applications > App registrations.

 4. Fill in the fields that will be displayed:

-Redirect URL Select the Web option and fill in the field next to it with "http://localhost".
+Weboption and fill in the field next to it with http://localhost.

 5. Click on Register.

-6. On the screen that will be displayed, copy the values shown in the Application (client) ID and Directory (tenant) ID fields and store them in a safe location, as they will be used later.
+1. On the "Overview" screen that will be shown, copy the following values and keep them somewhere safe, as they will be used later:

-9. If the logged user is not displayed on the list, click on the Add owners option, locate and select the user, and click on the Select button.
+5. If your user (or the appropriate service user) does not appear on the list, select the Add owners option, locate and select the intended user, and click on the Select button.

 If the "Unable to complete due to service connection error, please try again later" error occurs, please wait a few hours and try again.